simoncblyth/opticks/notes/issues/joined_up_thinking_geometry_translation.rst

-After ensuring common  source geometry using bin/COMMON.sh from u4/tests/U4TreeTest.sh : the inst are matching : deviations at 1e-4 level
+stree_test.sh : comparing stree and GGeo factorizations
 -------------------------------------------------------------------------------------------------------------------------------------------

+After ensuring common source geometry using bin/COMMON.sh from u4/tests/U4TreeTest.sh

+* the cf.inst are matching f.inst_f4 : with deviations at 1e-4 level (poor because the cf.inst are float)

 Are matching until get down to 1e-4 level::